 You may also be able to deduct tax from the mortgage payments you make on your Airbnb property, as well as cleaning costs, rental commissions, and insurance payments.

-It’s worth speaking to a financial advisor who will be able to give you tailored advice on what is applicable for your circumstances and how becoming an Airbnb landlord will affect your personal finances.
+It’s worth speaking to a financial advisor who will be able to give you tailored advice on what is applicable to your circumstances and how becoming an Airbnb landlord will affect your personal finances.

 The other things to consider when renting your UK property through Airbnb